This Stock Market Stat Has Predicted Most Presidential Elections — and Now It Says Harris Will Win

 Money is not a client of any investment adviser featured on this page.
 The information provided on this page is for educational purposes only and is not intended as investment advice.
 Money does not offer advisory services.

-The U.S. is just 82 days away from the 2024 presidential election.
+The U.S. has endured another lengthy election cycle, but Americans are just one day away from choosing their next president.
 And as polls, pundits and prognosticators continue their attempts at predicting whether Vice President Kamala Harris or former President Donald Trump will take the White House, there's one indicator that's proven to be a very accurate barometer: the stock market.

 The stock market's track record of predicting election winners